amitupreti/personalblog/src/pages/about.md

 My main focus is on build Deep Learning and Data Extraction systems/tools rather than to just display F1 scores and accuracy.

+> “Live as if you were to die tomorrow.
+Learn as if you were to live forever.”\
+> ― Mahatma Gandhi

 I mostly code in Node.js and Python and write about things that what i enjoy on [medium](https://medium.com/@amitupreti) and on this website.
-You can check out my opensource projects on [GitHub](https://github.com/amitupreti) or connect to me on [LinkedIn](https://www.linkedin.com/in/amitupreti/) if you have a cool project or and idea that you want to discuss.
+You can check out my opensource projects on [GitHub](https://github.com/amitupreti) or connect to me on [LinkedIn](https://www.linkedin.com/in/amitupreti/) if you want to say hi or discuss your Awesome project.

 *Thank You for reading!*